You may notice rabbits that typically spend spring and summer days nibbling on your lawn and plants may be less active during the winter.

 Do rabbits hibernate?

-No, rabbits do not hibernate and can be found all year round out and about looking for food.
+No, rabbits do not hibernate in the winter or any other time of year.
+They are out and about all times of year looking for food sources!
 If you do not see rabbits in your yard when it is colder or snows, it may mean they found a better food source elsewhere.

 Hibernation is when animals go into a deep sleep during the cold weather months to save energy due to lack of food resources available.
 The animal goes through a process where their metabolism, heart rate, body temperature and breathing will slow to conserve energy.
 Bears are the most notorious hibernating animals and spend months in hibernation.

 Fun fact: rabbits will typically have a body temperature of 102 to 103 degrees F and if it falls below this they may begin to go into the beginning stages of hypothermia which is a large part why hibernation is not right for them!

 Where do wild rabbits go in the winter?

 Wild rabbits of any species do not go anywhere different than they normally due during winter.
 Rabbits stay around in the same places they do in the spring and summer but may come out a little less often.

 They can often be found digging holes or finding warm places to rest when it gets very cold.
 They also will be finding shelter from predators which may require them to be on the hunt for thick bushes, evergreen trees or walled buildings to hide under so that they cannot be easily seen.

 If you do notice them less in your yard it may due to them just staying out of the harsh cold or trying to stay hidden from predators.